zsoltmester/saturn/README.md

 #### TODO for MVP

 - Fill a NewsSource's name property.
-I could add fetch options and more complex fetch results.
+There should be an other method in the fetchable for this
 - Refactor the feed list screen: remove the color pastel view (also from model and feed editor) and group the sources by providers, where each provider is a new line
 - Handle click on news cells, where there are links
 - Show the source after the time on a news cell